-The interactive tool is designed to help PSP and their families search for, compare, and find support that fits their needs, no matter where they are in the country.
+The Peer Support: Stream 3 project has designed an interactive tool is to help PSP and their families search for, compare, and find support that fits their needs, no matter where they are in the country.
 The online directory can be filtered by service type, cost, delivery method, and more.
 It can often be difficult to navigate the mental wellbeing resources available for PSP — we hope you find this new site easier to use than ever before.

 Together, we can work to break the stigma surrounding seeking help for mental health challenges.

 “The reason why this online repository was created is because often, many times, PSP don’t know where to turn when they have mental health issues.”

 Hear from Beth Millard and Bob Chrismas about the lessons that Advancing Peer Support Programming: Online Repository learned.